 But there can be large variations between individuals.
-“It could be once every few months, once every six months,” says Mitchell S. Kramer, MD, chairman of obstetrics and gynecology at Northwell Health’s Huntington Hospital in Huntington, New York.
+“It could be once every few months, once every six months,” Mitchell S. Kramer, MD, chairman of obstetrics and gynecology at Northwell Health’s Huntington Hospital in Huntington, New York, tells Health.

 Periods can also be heavier or lighter than expected, or you could have no periods at all, a condition called amenorrhea.